 How to Have Your Wedding & Elopement In a Savannah Square

 If you are planning a ceremony with guests, you need to reserve your square or park with the City of Savannah via the Leisure Services Bureau.
 The cost ranges from $300-$600, depending on when your wedding is and whether you are a Savannah resident.
-You are also required to pay for security which is $84.
+We obtain the resident rate for our Intimate Destination Wedding Package clients.

 We are moving on from squares.
 Stay tuned for Part Four with a review of Greenwich Park in Bonaventure Cemetery and Tybee Island!